crweiner/hacktoberfest-swag-list/README.md

-# Hacktoberfest 2019 Is About To Start!

-# Hacktoberfest Swag List
+# Hacktoberfest 2019 Swag List

 It's that time of year again!
 Time to get rewarded for contributing to the Open Source community!
 Did you know that there are multiple tech companies that participate in Hacktoberfest and give away sweet, sweet swag?